-5. Demolition of 11-19 Station Street shall not take place until a timescale for their demolition has been submitted to and agreed in writing by the Local Planning Authority.
-The demolition will be undertaken in accordance with the approved details.
+Demolition of 11-19 Station Street shall not take place until a timescale for the demolition and redevelopment of the site has been submitted to and agreed in writing by the Local Planning Authority.
+The development shall not be undertaken other than in accordance with the approved timescales.